-Gifting a streaming subscription — especially a new or underrated service — can be a nice way to help you and your loved ones stay on top of the rapidly growing library of content — especially when you find yourself in need of an easy-to-deliver, practical, or last-minute Christmas gift or holiday present.
-But figuring out how, exactly, to do that can be confusing.
+Gifting a streaming subscription can be a nice way to help you and your loved ones stay on top of the rapidly growing library of content — especially when you find yourself in need of an easy-to-deliver, practical, or last-minute Christmas gift or holiday present.
+But figuring out how exactly to do that can be confusing.
 How do you even gift a subscription?
-Which one does gift cards?
+Which ones do gift cards?
 Are there bundles?
-Which is the service with Baby Yoda?
-No worries, we’ll take you step-by-step on how to start shopping for streaming services for your loved ones, co-workers, friends, or even yourself.
+Which service has Yellowjackets?
+Don’t sweat.
+Let’s go service by service through streaming universe to understand how to shop for them, whether they’re gifts for your loved ones, co-workers, friends, or even yourself.

 The gist: If Netflix’s algorithm hasn’t already suggested a show (or five) that piques your interest, you might just be impossible to please.
 The streamer is constantly churning out content ranging from prestige cinema to trashy reality shows and everything in between.
-The past month alone has had the world buzzing about chess and Princess Diana again, thanks in part to titles like The Queen’s Gambit and The Crown, so why not get your uninitiated loved ones acquainted — or reacquainted — with what the streaming service has to offer.
+The past year alone had the world buzzing about Kate Bush and holiday pours, thanks in part to titles like The Watcher and Stranger Things (back for a new season!), so why not get your uninitiated loved ones acquainted — or reacquainted — with what the streaming service has to offer.

 How to gift it: A gift card!
 To give Netflix, you can buy $30, $60, or $100 gift cards, either online or in stores like Walmart, Target, or Best Buy.
 And unlike some other services’ gift subscriptions, a Netflix gift card can apply to new and existing subscribers.
-They can redeem those cards on Netflix’s website and then finally go to town on The Queen’s Gambit.
+They can redeem those cards on Netflix’s website and go to town.

 How to gift it: You can’t!
-But nothing says “I love you” more than surprising your best friend with your log-in info, right?
+But nothing says “I love you” more than surprising someone with your log-in info, right?

-The gist: If someone you know doesn’t have a Prime membership yet (an impressive feat in the year of our Lord 2020!), it can turn out to be a great multipurpose gift.
+The gist: If they don’t have a Prime membership yet (an impressive feat in the year of our Lord 2022!), it can turn out to be a great multipurpose gift.
 Where else can you simultaneously buy a value pack of clay face masks and stare at the hot priest from Fleabag?
-Plus, the Prime Original movie The Vast of Night deserves more eyeballs.

 How to gift it: You just can’t gift Amazon Video, you gotta gift all of it, with Give the Gift of Prime.
-Log in and fill out the usual details: your giftee’s email address, when you want it delivered, and a special little message.
-Amazon offers a three-month gift subscription for $38.97, and a yearlong gift subscription for $119.
+Log in and fill out the usual details: your recipient’s email address, when you want it delivered, and a special little message.
+Amazon offers a three-month gift subscription for $44.97 and a yearlong one for $139.

-The gist: The streaming service for old souls, cinephiles, and the guy in your life who insists on calling movies “pictures,” the Criterion Channel boasts a library of over 2,000 titles to get lost in.
-Discover the entrancing work of French New Wave filmmakers like Agnès Varda and Jean-Luc Godard, and dive into the independent works that probably inspired a lot of your current favorite directors.
+The gist: The streaming service for old souls, cinephiles, and anyone who insists on calling movies “pictures,” the Criterion Channel boasts a library of over 2,000 titles to get lost in.
+Discover the entrancing work of French New Wave filmmakers like Agnès Varda and Jean-Luc Godard, and dive into the indie works that probably inspired a lot of your current favorite directors.

 The gist: While other new streaming services shot onto the scene with a bang, Apple TV+ was more of the introverted friend who quietly cheers from the sidelines.
 But never underestimate an introvert!
-Apple TV+ may have mostly original content, but much of that is surprisingly good original film and television.
+Apple TV+ may have mostly original film and television, but much of that is surprisingly good original film and television.
 The heartwarming CODA was the first streaming movie to win Best Picture at the Oscars.
 And It’s Always Sunny in Philadelphia’s Rob McElhenney wrote, filmed, and edited a delightful quarantine episode of Mythic Quest: Raven’s Banquet in just three weeks.
-And here at Vulture, Jason Sudeikis’s bumbling and sweet Ted Lasso has really lassoed its way into our hearts.
+Here at Vulture, we also think Severance rules.

-How to gift it: Apple TV+ is one of the cheaper subscriptions on the market, going for just $4.99 per month.
-To gift a subscription is as simple as buying an Apple gift card, available basically anywhere.
-Then, there’s also Apple One, where you can bundle Apple Music, Apple TV+, and more for $14.95 per month.
-(That’s a $6 discount compared to buying each service individually.)
-Or if you’re feeling super generous, you could just purchase a loved one an Apple product, which comes with a free yearlong subscription to the service.
-Either way, you got options here.
+How to gift it: Apple TV+ is one of the cheaper subscriptions on the market, going for just $6.99 per month.
+Giving a subscription is as simple as buying an Apple gift card, which are available basically anywhere.
+Then there’s Apple One, where you can bundle Apple Music, Apple TV+, and more for $16.95 per month ($6 off buying each service individually).
+Or if you’re feeling super-generous, you could just purchase your loved one an Apple product, which comes with a free three-month subscription to the service.
+You’ve got lots of options.

-The gist: The home of original shows like Shameless, Billions, and Vulture’s favorite show of 2017, Twin Peaks: The Return, the streamer/premium channel (the lines are blurred nowadays) also boasts a great catalogue of recent films.
-Showtime is a great option for anyone you know who’s looking to flesh out their personal top 2020 film lists.
+The gist: The home of original shows like Shameless, Billions, and Vulture’s favorite show of 2017, Twin Peaks: The Return, the streamer/premium channel (the lines are blurred nowadays) boasts a great catalogue of recent films.
+Showtime is a great option for anyone you know who’s looking to catch up on all the excellent films from last year.
 (First Cow is a fantastic place to start.)

-The gist: Paramount+ (formerly known as CBS All Access) sets itself apart by being the only streamer on this list that offers live broadcasts of its channel to its subscribers.
-The service’s library has grown a lot since rebranding away from the CBS All Access name, with new originals on the way and “thousands” of shows and movies from BET, Comedy Central, MTV, Nickelodeon, and Paramount Pictures’ back catalogues.
-They join CBS All Access original titles like The Good Fight, Jordan Peele’s The Twilight Zone, and of course, as much Star Trek content as you could ever possibly need.
+The gist: Paramount+ has grown a lot since rebranding away from the CBS All Access name, with new originals on the way and “thousands” of shows and movies from BET, Comedy Central, MTV, Nickelodeon, and Paramount Pictures’ back catalogues.
+They joined CBS All Access originals including The Good Fight, Jordan Peele’s The Twilight Zone, the iCarly revival, and, of course, as much Star Trek content as you could ever possibly need.

 How to gift it: The best way to gift a subscription to Paramount+ is by buying a digital gift card.
-A month’s subscription to the streaming service costs $9.99/month.
-(A $5.99/month tier is also available — but it’ll drop to $4.99 in June and lose live TV.)
-Gift cards come in $25 and $50 dollar amounts.
+A month’s Premium subscription to the streaming service costs $9.99 per month.
+(A $4.99 per month tier is available — but you’ll lose live TV and gain limited commercials.)
+Gift cards come in $25, $50, or $100 dollar amounts.
 And yes, CBS All Access gift cards can still be applied to Paramount+ if you’ve still got them.